viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 Nobody should try to memorize the code for a bunch of services AWS provides.

 First, we need set the cloud provider configurations.
-Let's create file `provider.tf` like this:
+Let's create the `provider.tf` file like this:

 ```java
 # provider.tf
 provider “aws” {